oldpatricka/vagrant-xhyve/README.md

 ...
 ```

-Of course prior to doing this, you'll need to obtain an XHYVE-compatible
+Of course prior to doing this, you'll need to obtain an xhyve-compatible
 box file for Vagrant.

 ## Quick Start

-After installing the plugin (instructions above), the quickest way to get
+After installing the plugin (instructions above), you can try an xhyve ubuntu
-started is to actually use a dummy AWS box and specify all the details
-manually within a `config.vm.provider` block.
-So first, add the dummy
-box using any name you want:
+linux example.
+This is similar to the example from the xhyve intro blog post.

 ```
+$ mkdir xhyve-vagrant
+$ cd xhyve-vagrant
+$ vagrant init oldpatricka/ubuntu-14.04
-$ vagrant box add oldpatricka/tinycorelinux
+$ sudo vagrant up --provider xhyve
 ...
 ```

-And then make a Vagrantfile that looks like the following, filling in
-your information where necessary.
+This will start an Ubuntu Linux instance. you can log in with:

 ```
-Vagrant.configure("2") do |config|
-  config.vm.box = "oldpatricka/tinycorelinux"

-  config.vm.provider :xhyve do |xhyve|
-    xhyve.cpus = 1
-    xhyve.memory = 1G
-  end
-end
+$ sudo vagrant ssh
 ```

-And then run `sudo vagrant up --provider=xhyve`.

-This will start a Tiny Core Linux instance.

 ## Box Format